UNESCO Chair - Profile

 m.jungmeier[at]fh-kaernten[dot]at

-Monika Auinger is scientific assistant at the UNESCO Chair.
-She is geographer with a focus on the management of landscapes, rural and urban areas and has specific qualifications in geo-informatics.
+Monika Auinger is senior researcher at the UNESCO Chair.
+She is a human geographer with a focus on regional development in rural areas and has specific qualifications in transdisciplinary projects.
 Monika is responsible for developing and conducting research projects together with partners and stakeholders.

 Monika Auinger, MSc.